md0808/liri-node-app/README.md

  The application begins by determining which database to query by accessing the keyword given by the user.
 If one of the four predetermined keywords are not used to specify the type of search, Liri let's you know that she doesn't understand.
 3. Give start-to-finish instructions on how to run the app
 ## Instructions
+1. Clone the github repository by c
-1. From the commandline, navigate to the root folder of the liri-nod-app.
+2. From the commandline, navigate to the root folder of the liri-nod-app.
-2. Install the following npm packages:
+3. Install the following npm packages:
      * axios
      * spotify
-3. You will need API keys for Spotify.
+4. You will need API keys for Spotify.
 OMDB and Bands In Town keys are provided.
 You will need to create your own keys.js file with the above information.
 Export the information so it can be read by liri.js.
 Use .gitignore and .env files to protect your keys.
-You'll need to install the dotenv npm if you would like to do this.
+You'll need to install the dotenv npm if you would like to use the .env file to protect your keys (which is recommended).

 ## Visual Documentation